Comic Relief: Red Nose Day history

 Comic Relief was launched live on Noel Edmonds' Late, Late Breakfast Show on BBC1, on Christmas Day 1985 from a refugee camp in Sudan.
-The idea for Comic Relief came from the charity worker Jane Tewson, who established it as the operating name of Charity Projects, a registered charity in England and Scotland.
+The idea for Comic Relief came from Jane Tewson, a charity worker who established it as the operating name of Charity Projects, a registered charity in England and Scotland.

-On 4, 5 and 6 April 1986 the inaugural live fundraising show, "Comic Relief Utterly Utterly Live", was staged at the Shaftesbury Theatre in London featuring popular alternative comedians and pop stars (including Rowan Atkinson, Billy Connolly, Stephen Fry, Lenny Henry, Kate Bush and Cliff Richard).
-An audio recording was released on WEA which included a live performance of the charity single "Living Doll" by Cliff Richard and the Young Ones.
+On 4, 5 and 6 April 1986 the inaugural live fundraising show, "Comic Relief Utterly Utterly Live", was staged at the Shaftesbury Theatre in London featuring popular alternative comedians and pop stars including Rowan Atkinson, Billy Connolly, Stephen Fry, Lenny Henry, Kate Bush and Cliff Richard.
+The show was broadcast on BBC1 on the 25th April 1986.).
+An audio recording was released on WEA, which included a live performance of the charity single "Living Doll" by Cliff Richard and the Young Ones.

 The highlight of Comic Relief is Red Nose Day.
-On 8 February 1988, Lenny Henry went to Ethiopia and celebrated the very first Red Nose Day Telethon.
-Over 150 celebrities and comedians participated.
+On 8 February 1988, Lenny Henry went to Ethiopia and celebrated the very first Red Nose Day telethon.
+More than 150 celebrities and comedians participated.
 The event raised £15 million and attracted 30 million television viewers on BBC1.
-To date, Richard Curtis and Lenny Henry are still active participants of the Red Nose Day Telethon which continues to raise funds for numerous charities that help children in need and tackle worldwide poverty.
+To date, Richard Curtis and Lenny Henry are still active participants of the Red Nose Day telethon, which continues to raise funds for numerous charities that help children in need and tackle worldwide poverty.

-The charity states that its aim is to "bring about positive and lasting change in the lives of poor and disadvantaged people, which we believe requires investing in work that addresses people's immediate needs as well as tackling the root causes of poverty and injustice".

-One of the fundamental principles behind working at Comic Relief is the "Golden Pound Principle" where every single donated pound (£) is spent on charitable projects.
+The charity says its aim is to "bring about positive and lasting change in the lives of poor and disadvantaged people, which we believe requires investing in work that addresses people's immediate needs as well as tackling the root causes of poverty and injustice".
+One of the fundamental principles behind working at Comic Relief is the "Golden Pound Principle" where every donated pound (£) is spent on charitable projects.
 All operating costs, such as staff salaries, are covered by corporate sponsors, or interest earned on money waiting to be distributed.

-Currently, its main supporters are the BBC, BT, Sainsbury's supermarket chain and British Airways.
-The BBC is responsible for the live television extravaganza on Red Nose Day; BT provides the telephony, and Sainsbury's sells merchandise on behalf of the charity.
+Its main supporters are the BBC, BT Group, TK Maxx, and British Airways.
+The BBC is responsible for the live television extravaganza on Red Nose Day; BT provides the telephony, and TK Maxx sells merchandise on behalf of the charity.
+Until 2022, Sainsbury's sold Red Noses in their Supermarkets, Local Stores and Petrol Stations.

 In 2002, Comic Relief and BBC Sport teamed up to create Sport Relief, a new initiative, aiming to unite the sporting community and culminate in a night of sport, entertainment and fundraising on BBC One.
 Sport Relief was a biennial charity event, and the campaign deliberately alternated years with Red Nose Day, Comic Relief's flagship event.
 Red Nose Day occurs in odd-numbered years, and Sport Relief in even-numbered years.